Concordium/concordium-local-stack/README.md

 docker compose down -v
 docker compose up --detach
 ```

-### "genesis-creator: command not found"
-Make sure Rust's cargo bin directory is in your PATH.
-Restart your terminal after installing Rust.

 ### Platform warnings on Apple Silicon
 Warnings like `The requested image's platform (linux/amd64) does not match` are normal and can be ignored if Rosetta is enabled in Docker Desktop.